kkaun/simple_booking_service/README.md

   - managing user bookings;
   - managing own objects as hotel manager authority holder;
   - administrating the whole service as system admin role holder;
   - moderation as system admin role holder;

+Project is localized in English & Russian.

 At the moment CRUD/Admin/Manager parts are made as REST/ajax services.
 Business(*selling*) part is less complex and made upon simple Spring MVC Controller processing, so I'm planning to transfer this part on MVC/AngularJs tandem in nearest future.